rentschler/HTML_CSS_JavaScript/devdojo/notes.md

 div: a container that has stuff.
 It can be styled
 <div>div cointaier</div>

+an HTML <form> element is responsible for collecting information to send somewhere else.
 <form action="HTML/index.html" method="get">
     <input type="text" name="name" placeholder="Name">
     <button type="submit">Submit</button>